OpenBAS-Platform/collectors/crowdstrike/README.md

-# OpenBAS CrowdStrike Collector
+# OpenBAS CrowdStrike Endpoint Security Collector

-The CrowdStrike connector.
+The CrowdStrike Endpoint Security collector.

 **Note**: Requires subscription to the CrowdStrike Falcon platform.
-The subscription details dictate what data is actually available to the connector.
+The subscription details dictate what data is actually available to the collector.

 ## Installation